-- Require electrical outlets be installed on the exterior walls of both the font and back of residences to promote the use of electric landscape maintenance equipment. - Require installation of a gas outlet in the rear of residential buildings for use of outdoor cooking appliances, such as gas burning barbeques. - Require installation of low nitrogen oxide (NOx) hot water heaters (beyond District Rule 246 requirements) - Provide notice to homebuyers of incentive and rebate programs available through Roseville Electric or other providers that encourage the purchase of electric landscape maintenance equipment.

-Prior to approval of Tentative Maps provide notice to homebuyers through CC&Rs or other mechanisms to inform them that only gas fireplaces would be permitted.
-Where propane or natural gas service is not available, only EPA Phase II certified wood-burning devices shall be allowed in singlefamily residences.
+- Require electrical outlets be installed on the exterior walls of both the font and back of residences to promote the use of electric landscape maintenance equipment. - Require installation of a gas outlet in the rear of residential buildings for use of outdoor cooking appliances, such as gas burning barbeques. - Require installation of low nitrogen oxide (NOx) hot water heaters (beyond District Rule 246 requirements) - Provide notice to homebuyers of incentive and rebate programs available through Roseville Electric or other providers that encourage the purchase of electric landscape maintenance equipment. - Prior to approval of Tentative Maps: provide notice to homebuyers through CC&Rs or other mechanisms to inform them that only gas fireplaces would be permitted.
+Where propane or natural gas service is not available, only EPA Phase II certified wood-burning devices shall be allowed in single-family residences.
 The emission potential from each residence shall not exceed 7.5 grams per hour.
-Wood-burning or Pellet appliances shall not be permitted in multi-family developments.
+Woodburning or Pellet appliances shall not be permitted in multifamily developments.

-WMM 4.4-6 Operational Emissions Policies (Impact 4.4-2 Urban Reserve)
+WMM 4.4-6 Operational Emissions Policies (Impact 4.4-2 CSP and Urban Reserve and 4.4-6 Urban Reserve)

-Specific plans and/or development proposals for the Urban Reserve shall include measures to reduce operational emissions.
-Such measures may include, but would not be limited to transit and pedestrian-oriented facilities (e. g., compact development, park and ride lots, bus stops), bike trails and facilities, energy saving measures in buildings, as well as measures described in WMM 4.4-4.
+Specific plans and/or development proposals for the Remainder Area Urban Reserve shall include measures to reduce operational emissions.
+Such measures may include but would not be limited to transit and pedestrian-oriented facilities (e.g., park and ride lots, bus stops), bike trails and facilities, energy-saving measures in buildings, as well as the measures described in WM 4.4-4.
+Appropriate measures shall be selected in consultation with the city and PCPCD.

-WMM 4.4-7 (a) Risk Assessment and Site Specific Measures (Impact 4.4-4 SVSP and Urban Reserve)
+WMM 4.4-7 (a) Risk Assessment and Site Specific Measures (Impact 4.4-4 CSP and Urban Reserve)

 Users that could generate toxic air contaminants will be required to submit a Permit to Operate to the PCAPCD.
 The District will review the use and if a proposed project would cause the combined emissions of TACs to exceed the risk standard of ten in one million at residences or public uses (schools, parks, etc), additional modeling and/or environmental review would be required to demonstrate emissions from that use or other uses would be reduced so that the standard is not exceeded.
-For example, an applicant could propose to retrofit an existing operation in order to lower the total TAC emissions in the SVSP area.
+For example, an applicant could propose to retrofit an existing operation in order to lower the total TAC emissions in the CSP area.

-MM 4.4-1 Dust and Construction Control Measures (Impact 4.4-1 SVSP)
+MM 4.4-1 Dust and Construction Control Measures (Impact 4.4-1 CSP)